WilsonPercival/WilsonPercival/Layout editor bug/layout_editor_bug_eng.md

 ## Steps to reproduce

-1. Откройте исходник.
+1. Open the project.
-2. Перейдите в Layout editor.
+2. Go to the Layout editor.

 ## Observed result

-Изображение на весь макет.
+The image is full screen (the whole layout).

 ![bug](https://user-images.githubusercontent.com/91274932/147833337-82a1272d-9bf3-4617-bf7f-f0aa5c31e9e2.gif)

 ## Expected result

-Изображение не искажено.
+The image isn't distorted.

 ## More details

-Мне кажется что-то с Z elevation. Шаги, чтобы воссоздать исходник:
+I think there something is wrong with Z-elevation.
+Take these steps to reproduce the source code:

-1. Создайте новый проект.
+1. Open a new project.
-2. Создайте спрайт.
+2. Create a sprite.
-3. Перейдите в Event sheet editor.
+3. Go to the Event sheet editor.
-4. Сохраните проект и откройте его заново.
+4. Save the project and open it again.

 **Affected browsers/platforms:** Chrome